aiv/webber_sp75_vson_wp6810/README.md

 - Move closer to the device
 - Reduce interference from other Bluetooth/WiFi devices
 - Check device battery level
+- The monitor will automatically attempt to reconnect after connection loss

+### Device Stops Responding

+If your device occasionally stops sending data:
+- The monitor automatically detects timeouts (default: 5 minutes)
+- Automatic reconnection attempts will be made every 5 seconds
+- Adjust timeout with `--timeout SECONDS` if needed (e.g., `--timeout 120` for 2 minutes)

 ## Limitations